 - Whether you’ll write in a series and, if so, the planned # of titles

 - What length they’ll be: novels, novellas, serials, or short stories

-- The number of new titles you’ll release, with approximate word counts
+- The number of new titles you’ll release over the next year, with approximate word counts

 - The sub-genre(s) you plan to write in